jewelsofthought/neshama/site/posts/parashot/Shemot.md

 v5] Pharaoh's daughter takes him from the water v6] Realises he is a Hebrew child

-{NOTE: Surely if she realised he was Hebrew, she should have left him in the water.
+**Note**: Surely if she realised he was Hebrew, she should have left him in the water.
 By taking him, she was disobeying a direct order from the Pharaoh.
 Which took courage.
-Which means that not everyone agreed with his cruel edicts.}
+Which means that not everyone agreed with his cruel edicts.{.note}

 v7] Sister approaches the Pharaoh's daughter. v8] "Go"